-Although the Company resumed limited test production at Plomosas in October 2023, as part of a comprehensive rehabilitation program, meaningful production did not occur until Q4 2024, when the mill processed 13,633 tons.
-In Q1 2025, the mill processed 14,265 tonnes, up from 3,594 tonnes in Q1 2024.
-The average grades for Q1 2025 were 11.1% zinc, 7.7% lead, and 48 g/t silver.
-Plomosas sales for the quarter included 213 tonnes of lead, 1,008 tonnes of zinc, and over 12,000 ounces of silver.
+Although the Company resumed limited test production at Plomosas in October 2023, as part of a comprehensive rehabilitation program, meaningful production did not occur until Q4 2024, when the mill processed 13,633 t.
+In Q2 2025, the mill processed 13,482 tonnes, up from 9,256 tonnes in Q2 2024.
+The average grades for Q2 2025 were 6.8% zinc, 2.9% lead, and 19.9 g/t silver.
+Plomosas sales for the quarter included 184 tonnes of lead, 735 tonnes of zinc, and over 5,500 ounces of silver.

 As the operation approaches full design capacity, regular pauses in production provide management an opportunity to review and optimize processes.
 Continued improvements are underway, including mine development, expansion of the tailings pond, and the acquisition and rehabilitation of mobile equipment.
+In parallel, we successfully commissioned a new lead oxide recovery circuit following extensive metallurgical testing.
+This new system has been preforming well, recovering up to 60% of lead oxide material which occurs locally in the mine that was previously unrecoverable by the prior operator.